NatWest to close 39 bank branches in 2026 – is your local bank closing?

 Specifically, they will be required to assess cash access and check whether additional services are needed when changes are made to local services, such as the closure of a local branch.

-The new rules also state that local residents and community groups will be able to request an assessment of whether there are gaps in local cash access, which providers must respond to.
-These requests can be made via LINK, which operates much of the UK's ATM network and co-ordinates between the FCA and banks on access to cash.
+The law also states that local residents and community groups will be able to request an assessment of whether there are gaps in local cash access, which providers must respond to.
+These requests can be made via Link, which operates much of the UK's ATM network and coordinates between the FCA and banks on access to cash.

 Where significant gaps are found, providers will have to deliver reasonable additional cash services.